-Admission to the CBU Counseling Psychology Program is at the discretion of the Graduate Faculty.
+Admission to the CBU Counseling Psychology Program or the dual Counseling Psychology/Counseling Psychology Program is at the discretion of the Graduate Faculty.

 - Summer 2015 classes begin May 4.
 Applications should be complete by March 23.

 - Fall 2015 classes begin September 8.
 Fall applications should be complete by July 27.

 1. Application for admission with a non-refundable graduate application fee.